Jul 23, 2018

 Infrequent use.
 It may seem contradictory, but the shelf life of your sump pump is actually reduced when you use it less frequently.
 Sump pumps only last around seven years to begin with, even less if it’s rarely used.
 You should test your sump pump in between heavy rains to make sure it’s working properly.

-To test your sump pump, remove the cover and pour a couple gallons of water into the basin — automatic pumps will activate immediately.
+To test your sump pump, remove the cover and pour a couple of gallons of water into the basin — automatic pumps will activate immediately.
 Someone else should watch the return pipe to make sure water is actually flowing away from your home.

 You’ll know your pump is working correctly if it automatically engages, drains the basin, and then disengages.